India orders Pakistani citizens to leave by April 27 after Pahalgam terror attack

 Foreign Secretary Vikram Misri had also announced that India was declaring the Pakistani defence, military, naval and air advisers in New Delhi as persona non grata.
 They were ordered to leave India within a week.

-A persona non grata is a foreign diplomat or staff member deemed unwelcome by the host country.
+In diplomatic parlance, a persona non grata is a foreign diplomat or staff member deemed unwelcome by the host country.

 New Delhi said it would also withdraw its own defence, navy and air advisers from Islamabad.